nu-rust-course/web/style/strings_are_for_text.md

 ## Strings are for text, and text is for humans

-[Boolean blind](boolean_blindness) code collapses the information that it needs down to a `bool`, thus forcing additional checks later.
+[Boolean blind](boolean_blindness.md) code collapses information that it needs down to a `bool`, typically requiring it to do extra work to get that information again in the future.
 By analogy, we could say that code suffers from “text blindness” when it hides hard-won knowledge in an obscure and difficult to use form—a string.

 The basic rule is that strings are best for representing two things in computer programs:

  1. Pure, human-oriented text.
  2. Text-based protocols and data formats for external communication and persistent storage.

+What programs should not do: Hide internal, structured information inside a string.

 In case 1, unless your program is doing [NLP], it isn’t interested in any structure within the text beyond the (superficially) easy to discover structure of customary orthography (*e.g.,* words, sentences, paragraphs).
 If the text might sometimes contain some kind of machine-oriented structure (like HTML or YAML), that’s the humans’ business, and your program doesn’t intend to know or care.

-In case 2, structured information needs to be exchanged with other programs.<a name="return_from_talking_to_self">[¹](#talking_to_self)</a>
+In case 2, structured information needs to be exchanged with other programs.<a name="return_from_talking_to_self">[¹](#talking_to_self)</a> For example, the specification of your library or program may require it to speak CSV, HTTP<a name="return_from_http_text">[²](#http_text)</a>, JSON, MIME, SMTP, XML, or any of thousands of other textual protocols or data formats.
+In that case, strings are appropriate *at the edges of your program*, but not internally.When your program gets text from outside that contains structured information that it need to understand, then nearly always the *very first thing it should do* is validate and parse the text into a structured representation—structs, enums, numbers, vectors, sets, and maps—with strings confined to the leaves once no finer structure is relevant.
+And when your program needs to unparse structured information into a textual format for some other program to parse, then nearly always that’s the *very last thing it should do* before actually writing out or transmitting the encoded information.
+Usually it shouldn’t collect its output into a string, since the `Write` trait and `std::fmt::Formatter` type provide easy ways to specify serialization as a sequence of writes that may be executed with a variety of output devices, buffered or unbuffered, or accumulated into a string.

 Here’s what the great 20th century computer scientist Alan Perlis had to say about strings: